 Each participating staff member elects to save a percentage of their monthly salary.
 That amount is deducted before net pay is issued and transferred to the scheme administrator.
 Shares Saver pools the contributions and purchases the bank's listed shares on the NGX through a licensed stockbroker.
 Purchased shares are registered in each employee's name at the CSCS.

-Each participant receives access to a Shares Saver dashboard showing their shareholding, vesting schedule, dividend history, and CSCS account details.
+Each participant receives access to a Shares Saver dashboard showing their current shareholding, monthly purchase history, dividend history, and CSCS account details.
 The portal is accessible via web browser on desktop and mobile.
-Bank HR and company secretarial teams also receive consolidated reports on scheme status, allotment activity, and CSCS reconciliation.
+Bank HR and company secretarial teams also receive consolidated reports on scheme status, purchase activity, and CSCS reconciliation.

 Shares Saver handles the complete administration of employee share investment schemes for Nigerian banks — from SEC notification to CSCS registration to employee dashboards.